-Your professional headshot could be a Tax Deduction
+Your professional headshots and personal branding photography could be a Tax Deduction

 According to Ryan Miller, CEO of award-winning bookkeeping and accounting firm, Keeping Company, headshots are tax-deductible when considered an advertising expense under the Income Tax Assessment Act 1997, section 8-1.